botcrypto-io/awesome-crypto-trading-bots/README.md

 An awesome list about crypto trading bots, with open source bots, technical analysis and market data libraries, data providers, etc. :robot: :rocket:

+⚠️ We do not check or test repositories and tools in this repository.
+Use them at your own risk. ⚠️

 Create **trading bots** and follow **smart investors** with [Coinrule](https://coinrule.com?fp_ref=botcrypto)

 [![coinrule](https://github.com/botcrypto-io/awesome-crypto-trading-bots/assets/10849491/530f18f1-0e93-4ed1-8d66-36eb96276053)](https://coinrule.com?fp_ref=botcrypto)